-Traditional markets in Marrakech face formidable sociocultural challenges as they contend with the growing influence E-commerce.
-These challenges, intricately woven into the cultural fabric of the city, demand thoughtful consideration to safeguard character the unique of these marketplaces.
+Traditional markets in Marrakech face formidable sociocultural challenges as they contend with the growing influence of challenges, E-commerce.
+These intricately woven into the cultural fabric of the city, demand thoughtful consideration to safeguard the unique character these historic of marketplaces.